dr-jts/postgis-patterns/query/query-nn.md

 **Solution**

-This is efficiently computed using a KNN query.
+This is efficiently computed using a KNN query, iterating over each collision to find the nearest intersection.

 ```sql
 SELECT c.*, i.id, i.geom